Powerball® Ticket Worth $2 Million Sold in Lehigh County

 In the 2011-12 fiscal year, in addition to awarding more than $39.7 million in prizes to Lehigh County winners, the Pennsylvania Lottery contributed more than $25.1 million to programs serving the county’s older residents.

 How to play Powerball: Players pay $2 and select five white balls from the first set of 59 numbers plus a single red ball, the Powerball, from a second set of 35 numbers.
 Players may select their own numbers using a Powerball playslip, or they may opt for computer-selected quick picks.
 Players must match all five numbers drawn plus the Powerball number to win the jackpot.
 There also are eight additional ways for players to win a cash prize.

 Powerball tickets are sold in 44 participating jurisdictions.
 Drawings are held on Wednesdays and Saturdays.

 About the Pennsylvania Lottery: The Pennsylvania Lottery remains the only state lottery that designates all its proceeds to programs that benefit older residents.
 Since its inception in 1971, the Pennsylvania Lottery has contributed more than $22.6 billion to programs that include property tax and rent rebates; free transit and reduced-fare shared rides; the low-cost prescription drug programs PACE and PACENET; long-term living services; and the 52 Area Agencies on Aging, including full- and part-time senior centers throughout the state.

 The Pennsylvania Lottery reminds its players to play responsibly.
 Players must be 18 or older.

-For more information, visit www.palottery.com, log in to Facebook and like us at www.facebook.com/palottery or follow us at www.twitter.com/palottery.
+For drawings results, winning numbers, winners’ stories and to subscribe to the Lottery’s RSS news feed, visit www.palottery.com.
+Also log in to Facebook and like us at www.facebook.com/palottery or follow us at www.twitter.com/palottery.